Tea Drinkers vs. Coffee Drinkers: Statistics to Know in 2022

 (Tea Association of the U.S.A.
 Inc.)

-Popularized in the Southern states, iced tea is rather popular in America.
-Lots of love this type of tea throughout the year but it is a prized staple during the warmer months, particularly in those states with long, hot summers.
+Popularized in the Southern states, iced tea remains a dominant preference in America.
+According to the Tea Association of the U.S.A., consumers favor this beverage year-round, though it becomes a prized staple during the warmer months, particularly in states with long, hot summers.

 8. Americans consumed 85 billion servings of tea throughout 2021.